lucamazzza/fs-sort/README.md

 * 📦 **Portable** - Easy to install and shareable to your other machines only through the config file;
 * ⚡️ **Blazingly Fast** - fs-sort is developed in Rust, giving it swiftness superpowers;
-* 🛠️ **Customizeable** - you can define every bit of your filesystem automation in one single config file;
+* 🛠️ **Customisable** - you can define every bit of your filesystem automation in one single config file;

 ## Sponsors